-Recommendation: pipeline spill response plans should be made available to Regional Response Teams (RRTs) and incorporated into the regional and area contingency plans.
-Companies transporting oil sands products are not subject to the eight-cent-perbarrel excise tax that supports the Oil Spill Liability Trust Fund.
-However, a spill of oil sands products would still be covered by the fund, bringing into question the long-term viability of the fund if an oil sands product spill occurred.
+Companies transporting oil sands products are not subject to the eight-centper-barrel excise tax that supports the Oil Spill Liability Trust Fund.
+A spill of oil sands products would be eligible to be covered by the fund, fostering questions of equity (i.e., why are oil sands products not taxed if they are otherwise considered the same as other petroleum products?) and the long-term viability of the OSLTF, with the increasing prominence of oil sands in the domestic energy portfolio.

-Recommendation: the tax exemption for oil sands products should be removed.
-An oil sands product spill would still require significant recovery efforts comparable to if not exceeding a spill of conventional crude that is subject to the tax.
-The scale of the Kalamazoo spill response and ongoing cleanup efforts support this.
+Recommendation: The IRS definition of oil sands products as not petroleum should be reviewed.
+An oil sands product spill would require significant recovery efforts comparable to, if not exceeding, a spill of conventional crude that is subject to the tax.
+The scale and cost of the Kalamazoo River spill response and cleanup efforts support this assumption; in March, 2013, Enbridge warned investors that the continuing cleanup and additional dredging requirements by EPA may push its costs for the incident above the \$1 billion level and beyond the limits of coverage for insurance (Cryderman, 2013).

-Current preparedness and training requirements do not appear adequate for minimizing the amounts of oil from spilling during a pipeline leak.
-As demonstrated by the majority of cases discussed, human error caused more oil than necessary to enter into the environment than would have occurred if spill response protocols had been properly followed.
-This is especially apparent in pipeline operators' inability to differentiate between a false and real alarm.
+Current pipeline operator preparedness and training requirements should be reviewed by federal pipeline regulators.
+As evidenced by the case studies discussed in this document, human error played a prominent role in most of the incidents showcased, resulting in more oil entering the environment than would have occurred if existing protocols had been properly followed.
+This was especially apparent in pipeline operators' inability to distinguish between false and real alarms, and the time delays involved in completely shutting down pipeline flow once anomalies were detected.

-Recommendation: Enbridge implemented a number of mandated training exercises for its personnel after the Kalamazoo spill that could be required or encouraged at the national level.
+Recommendation: Enbridge implemented a number of mandatory training exercises for its personnel after the Kalamazoo River spill that could be considered by other pipeline operators at regional and national levels.
 First, Enbridge increased the number of emergency response simulator sessions that operators were required to attend from one per year to two per year.
-Two additional training sessions were mandated that looked into human factors that contribute to a response failure and hydraulics.
+Two additional training sessions were mandated that focused on human factors that contribute to response failure and hydraulic issues.
 Additional training was also provided on column separation.
-More recommendations can be found in the NTSB (2010) report under section 1.14.3, Enbridge Actions.
+More information on Enbridge actions can be found in the NTSB (2010) report under section 1.14.3.

 Regulations do not require risk assessments related to water terminals until construction is taking place.
-Risk assessments are not required for terminals that are expected to handle oil sands products until upgrades to facilities are underway.
+Risk assessments are not required for terminals that are expected to handle oil sands products until upgrades to facilities are already underway.

-Recommendation: risk assessments should be required before permits are granted to ensure that new risks are factored into the decision to expand a terminal's capacity.
+Recommendation: Risk assessments should be considered for facilities construction plans before permits are granted, to ensure that new risks are appropriately considered, vetted, and factored into the decision to expand a terminal's capacity.

-9.1.2 Transportation
+8.1.2 Transportation

-Rail regulations specific to the transport of crude oil are undeveloped.
-Although the FRA has plans in place to handle spills of hazardous materials, these do not directly address oil spills in general or oil sands products specifically.
-The ability of the FRA to oversee and regulate the increase in oil sands products being transported by rail is unclear.
+Rail regulations and spill preparedness for the rail transport of crude oil are unclear and not widely available.
+Although the FRA has plans in place to handle spills of hazardous materials, these do not directly address oil spills in general or oil sands products in particular.
+FRA oversight and regulatory authorities related to petroleum products being transported by rail should be reviewed, clarified, and strengthened to reflect the growing scale of that mode of transportation in North America.